 The school offers the children many opportunities for School Camps and visits/ trips off-site.

-Every year the oldest children in the school will be given the opportunity to attend a School Camp for three days.
-Children from year 6 will have priority.
-Years 5 and 4 may be offered places if they become available.
+Every other children in Year 5 and Year 6 in the school will be given the opportunity to attend a School Camp for three days.

 When your child starts school you will be asked to sign a permission form for any visits which your child goes on in school time: e.g. to the park, town centre and annual educational visits taken during the school year to support curriculum subjects.